james-jasenia/HabitTrackerA/README.md

 #### Coordinator Layout

 #### Constraint Layout
 Constraint Layout was designed to support developers to build apps that cater for different screen sizes and orientations.
+It follows the foundational priciples that UIKit employs to manage constraint based layout (Storyboard and NSLayoutConstraint).

+<strong>General Rule:</strong> You should always use a scroll view as a parent and place the views within a Constraint Layout.
+Views hould be constrained to other views (app:layout_constraintBottom_toBottomOf="@+id/other_view"). <em>I am pretty sure views are layed out top to bottom, keep this in mind when referencing other views (they need to exist).</em> You can use margin properties to pad the views.

 constraintVertical_bias="0.20" - This means that the view is 20% distance from the top.
 Bias can be very hard to work with when the orientation changes.
 You get weird squishing behaviour.
-Having a scroll view as a parent makes rotation behaviour.

-General Rule: You should always use a scroll view as a parent and the place the constraint layout inside.
-Where possible constrain elements to other elements.
-<strong><em>I am pretty sure that the layout is top to bottom</em></strong> When you are using this system, you have no need for the bias.

-This is a very similar constraint based system as Apple's UIKit.

-Control Linear Groups with a chain - Situation where you need to put elements next to each other (think of the a fields for a form).
-Attributes of a chain:
+###### Linear Chains
+Linear Chains are used to layout views that are stacked verticall or horizontally.
+They are fantastic when you have a variety of fields on a form.
+There are a variety attributes that you can use to modify the behaviour of a chain:

 - Spread: The views are evenly distributed
 - Spread inside: The first and last view are constrained to a specific location, the rest are distributed evenly between.
 - Weighted: Different views have difference weightings.
 - Packed: You might have groups of views that are next to each other.

+FillViewPort - You may need to look up what this means.
+It will spread the entire

 #### Linear Layout